frovedis/frovedis/doc/manual/python/ml/agglomerative_clustering.md

 **_fname_**:  A string object containing the name of the file having model information to be loaded.
 **_dtype_**: A data-type is inferred from the input data.
-Currently, expected input data-type is either float or double(float64).
+Currently, expected input data-type is either float or double (float64).
 (Default: None)

 __Purpose__
-It loads an agglomerative cluster model stored previously from the specified file (having little-endian binary data).
+It loads an agglomerative clustering model stored previously from the specified file (having little-endian binary data).

 For example,